BlueSnarf/KBOI-METAR-/README.md

 This is a simple Python script that grabs the most current METAR weather report from any airport in the US.
-It uses the tabulate library to display data in an organized way, it includes imperial and metric measurements for most categories, but adding in the visibility and wind speed is still a work in progress.
+It uses the tabulate library to display data in an organized way, it includes imperial and metric measurements for most categories, but adding in km/h for wind speed is still a work in progress.

 The API is sourced from [CheckWX API](https://www.checkwxapi.com/) and is completely free, and allows for up to 3,000 requests every day at no charge